-Stephen O’Bryan QC was appointed as the first IBAC Commissioner on 1 January 2013 for five years.
-As Commissioner, he is an independent officer of Parliament and is responsible for our strategic leadership.
+IBAC's Commissioner is an independent officer of Parliament and is responsible for our strategic leadership.

-As our CEO, Alistair is responsible for the general conduct and the effective, efficient and economical management of our functions and activities.
+Our Chief Executive Officer is responsible for the general conduct and the effective, efficient and economical management of the functions and activities of IBAC.

 Marlo Baragwanath joined IBAC in January 2020.
 Ms Baragwanath was previously the Victorian Government Solicitor with responsibility for leading the Victorian Government Solicitor's Office.
 She commenced her public sector career at the Victorian Ombudsman and subsequently held senior roles at WorkSafe and the Victorian Building Authority.

 Ms Baragwanath holds a Law (Honours)/Arts degree, and a Masters in Public Administration and Public Policy.

 IBAC's Deputy Commissioners assist the Commissioner, performing duties and functions under the Independent Broad-based Anti-corruption Commission Act 2011.

 David Wolf joined IBAC in January 2020 as Deputy Commissioner.

 Deputy Commissioner Wolf has a broad range of skills, expertise and deep understanding of regulatory, integrity, communication, public sector and council administration matters.
 Mr Wolf was formerly Victoria's Chief Municipal Inspector and head of the Local Government Inspectorate.
 He has also worked at the Victorian Building Authority.